SAP/spartacus-docs/_pages/telco/journey-management-appointment.md

 ## Components

+Following are the new and updates Angular components:

 | Angular Component   Name             | Status  | Description                                                                                                                        |
 |--------------------------------------|---------|------------------------------------------------------------------------------------------------------------------------------------|
 | JourneyChecklistStepComponent        | New     | A stepper component that renders the checklist components                                                                          |